davepacheco/manatee/docs/trouble-shooting.md

 `manatee-adm` CLI.

 # Healthy Manatee
-The output of `# manatee-adm status` of a healthy manatee shard will look like this.
+The output of `# manatee-adm status` of a healthy manatee cluster will look like this.
 ```json
 {